singletS/chem160-beango/README.md

 Here you can navigate the files on the computer, you will be using the chem160 folder as a base for all code (problem sets, demos, extra stuff).
 You can enter a folder by clicking on it.

-- Navigate to **chem160/extras/TestInstallation.ipynb**
+- Navigate to **chem160/extras/Test_Installation.ipynb**
 - Run the code!
 This will test if you have all the required modules for the course.
-- You can update this code repository by runningthe terminal command "**update-course**", so any time you need to download the latest problem sets, execute away!
+- You can update this code repository by running the terminal command "**update-course**", so any time you need to download the latest problem sets, execute away!
 - If by any chance you have problems updating... you can also delete the folder and re-run the command and it will download the files again.

 ### *Step 3 :* Headless Virtualbox (**recommended**\)